-Summer is in full swing, which means we’re finding every opportunity to take a meal al fresco.
-Sure, you could sit on the sidewalk or patio of your favorite neighborhood restaurant, but there’s something to be said for packing a good old fashioned picnic.
-Whether you’re going on a hike, planning a day in the park or sunning on the beach, this is our perfect formula for a summer lunch on the go.
+With the summer season well under way, we’re finding literally every chance we can to take any meal al fresco.
+On one hand, you could keep it simple and sit on the sidewalk or patio outside of your favorite neighborhood restaurant, but there’s something to be said for hand-selecting meats and cheeses, finding a bottle of wine, and going on a good, old-fashioned picnic.
+Whether you’re going on a hike, planning a day in the park, or working on your tan at the beach, this is our perfect formula for a summer lunch on the go.

 Iberico ham is always a treat and perfect for a summer picnic.
 The Pata Negra pigs of Spain feast only on acorns for some of the most flavorful and well-marbled pork ever.
 Bring along a nice cheese and some crusty bread for the perfect European-style meal.

-You never go wrong with the classics, and this tangy, grainy mustard is a testament to just that.
+You can never go wrong with the classics, and this tangy, grainy mustard is a testament to that.
 The French recipe blends mustard seeds with vinegar and red wine for a traditional flavor you can pair with anything.
-It’s perfect on sandwiches, in marinades and alongside picnic platters like this.
+It’s perfect on sandwiches, in marinades, and alongside picnic platters like this.